connet-dev/connet/README.md

 By default, both source and destinations will wait forever for a connection to be established (e.g. `dial-timeout = 0`).
-In case of load balancing (especially `timed`) it is useful to set these to values lower then `lb-retry-max`, so the system can try to establish multiple connections within the alloted time.
+In case of load balancing (especially `timed`) it is useful to set these to values lower then `lb-retry-max`, so the system can try to establish multiple connections within the allotted time.

 ### Storage